bremoran/suit-mud/draft-ietf-suit-mud.md

   -  Since a URL to the manifest is contained in the Evidence, the MUD Manager can look up the corresponding manifest.

-* If the SUIT_MUD_container, see {{suit-extension}}, has been severed, the MUD Manager can use the suit-reference-uri to retrieve the complete SUIT manifest.
-* The manifest authenticity is verified by the MUD Manager, which enforces that the MUD file presented is also authentic and as intended by the device software vendor.
 * The MUD Manager acquires the MUD file from the MUD URL found in the SUIT manifest.
-The SUIT manifest contains the MUD URL and not the MUD file primarily to the size of the MUD file.
+The SUIT manifest contains the MUD URL and not the MUD file primarily to due the size of the MUD file.
+This also allows the MUD file to be updated rapidly in response to evolving threats.
 * The MUD Manager verifies the MUD file signature using the Subject Key Identifier (SKI) provided in the SUIT manifest.
 * Then, the MUD Manager can apply any appropriate policy as described by the MUD file.